Jumpscale/Docs/MultiNode/AgentController2/Security.md

 ```

 # Generating the certificates.
-Under jsagent repo, there is tools folder with 2 scripts to help you generating a self signed keys for testing.
+Under agent2 repo, there is tools folder with 2 scripts to help you generating a self signed keys for testing.

 - Run servercerts.sh to generate a self signed server certificate and key.
 Answer the questions as seems appropriate.
 ```bash